-All rabbinical students must pass a series of Proficiency Examinations.
+All rabbinical students must pass a series of Comprehensive Examinations.
 These examinations are designed to measure the student’s mastery of basic information and ability to work with the classical primary sources of Jewish scholarship.
-Details of each Proficiency Examination are to be found in the Student Handbook.
+Details of each Comperehensive Examination are to be found in the Student Handbook.
 All the examinations must be completed before a student can commence the Senior year of study.

 Ritual Skills and Cantorial Courses

 The Academy admits students with varying levels of ritual proficiency.
 During their years of study, students will acquire crucial liturgical skills.
 These include leading the various services of the Jewish year and the appropriate cantillations of various biblical texts.
 Students entering a rabbinate open to all streams of Jewish life must be proficient in a wide array of these skills.
 Students will be required to demonstrate their competence in Ritual Skills by oral examination.
 No Advanced Standing may be earned by rabbinical students in the area of Ritual Skills.